 Mountain Hornpipe is an American Country Dance.
 It was published by Elias Howe in 1862 in American Dancing Master.
 It was interpreted by George Williams in 2021.
 It is a proper Triple Minor dance.
-The dance lasts 32 bars.
+The minor set lasts 32 bars.

 Howe uses the word "swing" in A1, but when he says "swing" in other places he means turn.
 If he doesn't specify right or left he means two hand.
 I think.